sundeepbassi/djangopetblog/README.md

 The code for the post detail view added to the view file was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+The code content added to the post_detail file was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.